kfatehi/blog/source/_posts/Imagemagick-and-its-delegate-libraries.md

 make
 sudo make install
 </pre>
-<p>You should hopefully see your delegates&#8212;if not at least you know about them now and can troubleshoot further&#8212;enjoy.</p>
+<p>You should hopefully see your delegates--if not at least you know about them now and can troubleshoot further--enjoy.</p>